- By Raju Kumar

 - Three new criminal laws came into force from July 1, 2024 - the Indian Justice Code, Indian Evidence Act and Indian Civil Protection Code.
 The Bharatiya Nagarik Suraksha Sanhita (BNSS) or Indian Justice Code, formerly known as the Indian Penal Code (IPC, 1860), is the main structure of criminal laws in India.

-- Right To Private Defence: Mentioned in Section 35 under BNSS, which provides individuals with a legal right to protect their or another's body or property from unlawful acts.
+- Right To Private Defence: Mentioned in Section 35 under BNSS, which provides individuals with a legal right to protect their own or another person's body or property from unlawful acts.
 This right arises from a reasonable apprehension of harm, but it must be exercised with proportionate force.

 ALSO READ: Law Minister Launches ‘Media Law and Ethics’ Book, Discussing Media Freedom In AI Era

-- Right To Consult A Lawyer: If one is arrested by police, he has rigt to consult a lawer to defend himslef.
+- Right To Consult A Lawyer: If one is arrested by police, he has the right to consult a lawyer to defend themselves.
 The right to have a lawyer is given under Section 38 in the BNSS, which gives the person the right to consult a lawyer during arrest and at the time of interrogation.
 Apart from this, if a person is unable to hire a lawyer, then under Section 341, the court will appoint a lawyer for him at the state's expense.

 Here Are Some Common Legal Rights That You Should Know